jqrd/gorestapi-mongo/README.md

 To run the locally built binary, you can use `make run`.
 That will in turn use `make dev-infra-up` to deploy Mongo and Mongo-Express containers.
 There's also a launch configuration for VS Code.

-To build and run from a container, use `make build-docker`.
+To build and run from a container, use `make run-docker`.

 ## Configuration